eupnea-project/arch-packages/README.md

 non-root.
 Most of the Eupnea scripts need to run as root, therefore makepkg was interfering with the scripts and making them more complex due to the need to run makepkg as non-root.

-Then, one day the aur repo broke too and since then, the Eupnea Project packages their own arch cgpt and vboot packages, in order to be independent of the AUR.
+Then one day the aur repo broke and since then the Eupnea Project packages their own arch cgpt and vboot packages, in order to be independent of the AUR.